Yooosuke02/overtime-app/README.md

 - Approval Workflow
 - SMS Sending -> link to approval or overtime input
 - Administrate admin dashboard
+- Block non-admin and guest users
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

 ## UI:
-- Bootstrap ->
+x Bootstrap -> formatting
 - Icons from Font Awesome
-- Update the styles for forms
+x Update the styles for forms

 ## Refactor TODOs: